yoginderbagga/90DaysOfDevOps/2026/day-16/shell-scripting-basics.md

 - write about each line that you understood from the script.
 - how did you executed it?

-Task 2: Create another script with variables in it.
+Task 2: Create another script ``variable-data`` with variables in it.

 - Add a variable to store your Name.
 - Add a variable to store your Role.